spcl/serverless-benchmarks/README.md

 ### Installation

-Run `instal.sh`.
+Run `install.sh`.
 It will create a virtual environment in `sebs-virtualenv`, install necessary Python dependecies and install third-party dependencies.

-Then, run `build.py`.
+Then, run `scripts/build_docker_images.py`.
 It will create all necessary Docker images to build and run benchmarks.

 ### Work